andreapavoni/ttfm_bot/README.md

   - [ ] Rest time for DJ who has reached max songs limit and has been escorted (eg: default 5 mins)
 - [x] Enforce song length limit (10 minutes by default)
 - [x] Show song stats when song finishes (only when enabled, and bot is moderator)
-- [ ] Show DJ stats when DJ leaves the stage (only when enabled, and bot is moderator)
 - [x] Room greeting (only when enabled, and bot is moderator)
   - [ ] Greeting message configurable
 - [x] Playlists